medusa-project/ideals/README.md

 Institution model associated with this FQDN in order to tailor the functionality to a particular institution.

-In other environments, multi-tenancy can be tested by adding a couple of lines to `/etc/hosts`:
+In other environments, multi-tenancy can be tested by adding some lines to `/etc/hosts`:

 ```
 127.0.0.1 ideals-host1.local
 127.0.0.1 ideals-host2.local
+# this is only used for testing data imported from "old IDEALS"
+127.0.0.1 ideals-uiuc.local
 ```

 (See also the `config.hosts` key in the `config/environments/*.rb` files.)